 Moreover, I will propose keto-friendly-beverages you can drink instead.
 Finally, we will have a look on alcohol, diet coke, and ketosis.

-1. Coke Zero on Keto Is Bad for Gut Health
+1. Diet Soda on Keto Is Bad for Gut Health

 They are killing so-called “good” microbes while supporting the overrun of your gut microflora with harmful bacteria (Gundry et al. 2017).